What Are the Psychological Benefits of Plants?

 - Helps to cope better with post-traumatic stress: Nature has been a significant factor in reducing the post-traumatic symptoms of several struggling patients.
 Various horticulture therapists and nature-based rehabilitation programmers have found that veterans and victims of many heart-wrenching traumatic incidents have been able to cope up better and develop more positive states of mind when treated in a natural environment than otherwise.

-- Improved symptoms of attention-deficient disorders (ADD/ADHD): When several tests were conducted for children diagnosed with ADHD (Attention Deficit Hyperactivity Disorder), it was analyzed by several therapists that even short nature breaks are therapeutic and can increase attention span, working memory and cognitive functioning in children with ADD/ADHD.
+- Improved symptoms of attention-deficit disorders (ADD/ADHD): When several tests were conducted for children diagnosed with ADHD (Attention Deficit Hyperactivity Disorder), it was analyzed by several therapists that even short nature breaks are therapeutic and can increase attention span, working memory and cognitive functioning in children with ADD/ADHD.

 - Increased productivity and improved attention: Since the colors of the plants and creepers release feelings of calmness and peace, the minds of employees and students are able to be more productive and concentrate more on what’s in front of them and where they are supposed to than being engulfed with distraction.
 Naturally, in today’s era of hyper-competitiveness, focusing without worries is a tough task for many.
 In such cases, soothing plants around you can have effective results by helping you and your children to keep calm, stay relaxed, keep bad moods away, and thus enhance your attention span.